-One of the things I baked this weekend as a part of the Valentine’s Day Love Boxes I made were my favorite sugar cookies frosted and decorated.
+One of the things I baked this weekend were my favorite sugar cookies.
 I make these cookies several times a year and I devour at least a dozen of them myself every time.
+Food always tastes better when it’s homemade with love!

 I’ve posted the recipe before (Spring Sugar Cookies) for the cookies, but have since then added my own homemade buttercream to the mix instead of a jar of pre-made frosting.